 Interestingly, sharks mate in a different way as other fish species do.
 Sharks mate and reproduce through internal fertilization, like mammals.
 Internal fertilization means that, similar to mammals, the male and female sharks must actively come together in order for the male to transmit his sperm to the female and fertilize her eggs.
 Other fish species, on the other hand, discharge enormous numbers of eggs and sperm to the water at the same time.
 Male sharks’ claspers, which are appendages on their pelvic fins, have grooves which help in transmitting sperm inside a female.
 After implantation, the male releases sperm and seawater into the female, and the eggs are fertilized within the female’s body.

-If you’re familiar with mammalian mating practices, you might be wondering how sharks manage to do such a difficult physical feat in an aquatic environment without the help of gravity, hands, and other tools and skills that land animals have.
-It’s not simple, but the quick answer is that a lot of biting, beating, and rolling is involved.
+If you’re familiar with mammalian mating practices, you might be wondering how sharks manage to accomplish such a difficult physical feat in an aquatic environment.
+The quick answer is that a lot of biting, beating, and rolling is involved.

 Do Sharks Mate Aggressively?